kishorbp/forklift-batch-csv/README.md

 - I have added multiple additional fields to the main object being stored versus original guide
 - I use MariaDB instead of the in-memory default database
 - I use a Spring profile via Application.properties
+- KnowledgeObjectItemProcessor.java is only left active as I plan to use it in future for transformations
 - I use multiple csv input files rather than a single csv file
 - I have modified the class BatchConfiguration.java to close the readers.
 When using the default gs code, I started getting repeated "too many open files" errors and the application while working initially stopped running.
 I have explicitly closed the readers once they are finished processing per Spring Batch documentation guidelines.
 The "too many open files" has  not re-occurred since the change